History of Rules in the NFL

 - The ball was put in play 10 yards from sideline when the ball was down within 5 yards of the sideline.

-Many thanks to "Pigskin - The Early Years of Pro Football" - Robert W. Peterson and the OxfordUniversity Press.
+Rule Changes found in "Pigskin - The Early Years of Pro Football" - Robert W. Peterson and the OxfordUniversity Press.